 If you’ve read our articles for long enough, you’ll know that we always get people to pay more attention to carbs and reduce their intake of simple carbs.

 Carbs play a significant role in body fat retention, and that influences testosterone production.
-What’s worse is that lower testosterone then further increases fat retention, and you’ve got a vicious circle.

 Sample Meal Plan

 - 3 large scrambled eggs, including yolks

 - Fruit salad with natural yogurt, chia seeds, and mixed nuts